 If you are like many of the women I know, you may have fallen into a pattern of binge eating, then limiting your food intake so severely that you end up binging again…it quickly becomes a vicious cycle.
 Some woman can usually avoid this kind of pattern, but struggle this time of year, what with Halloween candy appearing on the shelves in September, and a steady stream of celebrations – often including tables laden with food – until New Year’s Day.
 But other women find the cycle repeating all year long.

 You might be beating yourself up over this unhealthy pattern, lamenting your inability to exert any self control at all.
 But did you know that your tendency to overeat could very possibly go deeper than simply not having any “willpower”?
 There are so many reasons we fall into unhealthy eating patterns – and most have nothing to do with actual hunger or nutrient needs.
-Let’s take a closer look at a few of these.
-Then, I’ll give you some tips on how to change them.
+Let’s take a closer look at a few of these reasons you can’t stop eating.
+Then, I’ll give you some tips on how to change them and stop overeating.

 You’re probably familiar with the notion that women eat for comfort – pushing sadness away with ice cream, or battling loneliness with a bag of chips.
 And you probably also know how stress impacts your appetite.
 But it isn’t just negative emotions that lead us to overeat.
 Joyful celebrations often include an abundance of food, and often these foods hold precious memories.
 It might be hard to resist a chocolate chip cookie that reminds you of how loved your grandmother made you feel.
 When food represents the feelings you crave, saying no is increasingly difficult.